mabaorui/HelloWorld/README.md

 You should then also comment out the `dmc` imports in `im2mesh/config.py`.

-## Dataset
+## Dataset and pretrained model

-1. You can [download](http://cgcad.thss.tsinghua.edu.cn/liuyushen/index.html) our preprocessed data.
+1. You can [download](http://cgcad.thss.tsinghua.edu.cn/liuyushen/index.html) our preprocessed data and pretrained model.
 2. To make it easier for you to test the code, we have prepared exmaple data in the exmaple_data folder.